eigendreams/vehicle_tracking/readme.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Why is the white car so much harder to recognize?
+I suspect that the classifier is not as happy to pronounce it a car, since it may be a conflict with the white marker, or even cars wheels, or the sky.
+Again I hope a DCNN could do better, as it could 'easily' encode geometrical information of the cars.
+As you can see, even though, for the second submission, the car around the white car is generated even when afar, it still dissapears at some moments!
+I think I could increase the number of frames used even more, though that will increase the false positives too...

 I think a DNN could do the car classification much more robustly, much it would take a long time to train, and so in the end I used and SVM.
 The approach is itself very simple, all the hog, color and color histogram features (for different color spaces) are transformed to signature vectors for each image.
 These are then normalized, and then feed to the SVM for training.
 The SVM is used on a sliding window approach, and the found car windows are then added to a heat map of the last 10 frames.
 The heatmap is thresholded, and the car blob are identified in it.
 The 'extension' of these blobs is then used to calculate bounding boxes for the cars, which are then added to the generated video.